Effective 11 JAN 2022

 1.2.4.
 OMG.
 OMG has such authority over the governance, operations and assets of the Alliance as is set forth herein, including Section 12.

 2. Membership.
 The Program will be composed of Founding Members, Contributing Members, and General Members (collectively, “Members”).
 The number of Founding Members and Contributing Members that serve on the Steering Committee, taken together, cannot exceed ten.
 All Members must (i) execute a membership agreement, which will be in a form approved by the Steering Committee and to which OMG shall be a party (a “Membership Agreement”), and (ii) pay the fees for the relevant class of Membership, which fees are held by OMG for the benefit of the Program, subject to these Bylaws.
 Founding Members must execute their Membership Agreement at a Founding Member level prior to September 31, 2022.
-Before any entity becomes a Contributing Member, that entity must execute its Membership Agreement at a Contributing Member level, commit to a 4-year membership, and be confirmed by a two-thirds vote of the entire Steering Committee.
+Before any entity becomes a Contributing Member, that entity must execute its Membership Agreement at a Contributing Member level and be confirmed by a two-thirds vote of the entire Steering Committee.
 During the term of their membership, all Members will comply with all policies that the Program may adopt; all new policies and amendments will be effective upon at least thirty days written notice to then-current Members.

 2.1.
 General Members will be entitled to: